 1. Officers meetings

 are to meet together at convenient and set times to provide competent

-2. Member meetings
+2. Member meetings and voting

 We welcome the opportunity to perform wedding ceremonies for couples who believe in Christ.
 We reject homosexual practice as incompatible with Scripture (Romans 1) and call on all our people to minister pastorally and sensitively to all irrespective of sexual orientation and to condemn irrational fear of homosexuals.
 We further cannot advise the legitimizing or blessing of same sex unions, nor the ordination of those involved in such unions.

-Believing that homosexual acts are incompatible with Holy Scripture, we the elders and deacons of GFC refuse to perform or allow to be performed any ceremonies that celebrate homosexual unions and further refuse to recognize the ordination or ministerial status of any practicing homosexual.
+Believing that homosexual acts are incompatible with Holy Scripture, we the pastors and deacons of GFC refuse to perform or allow to be performed any ceremonies that celebrate homosexual unions and further refuse to recognize the ordination or ministerial status of any practicing homosexual.